goharbor/website/docs/administration/configuring-replication/create-replication-rules.md

    {{< /note >}}

    ![Trigger mode](../../../img/replication-rule5.png)
 1. Optionally set the maximum network bandwidth for each replication task, please pay attention to the number of concurrent executions, the default value is 10 for each job-service pod.
-The unit is kilo bytes per second, and -1 stands for unlimited bandwith.
+The unit is kilo bytes per second, and -1 stands for unlimited bandwidth.

    ![Bandwidth](../../../img/replication-rule7.png)